Jirinrin/AYA/README.md

 ## TODO
 - Command to get number of files currently 'visisble'
 - Make 'reset' command (clear tags outside of tag folders, make sure pictures in tag folders have the right tag)
+- Add 'are you sure' thing to .reset